CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-2.md

     ![](media/guide-05.png)

-1. To copy the **Connection string** you first have to click on the view icon.
+1. To copy the **Connection string-primary key** you first have to click on the view icon.
 After the connection string is revealed click on the copy icon and copy the connection string to Notepad as well.

     ![](media/guide-06.png)